 Scholarships are an international student's best friend.
-Learn about scholarships and make your education cost-effective and affordable.
+Learn about scholarships to study in the UK and make your education cost-effective and affordable.

 What is a scholarship?

 Scholarships are financial aids given to students to help fund their education.
 Unlike a student loan, you don't have to pay back the money you received.

 So, where does the money come from?
 Alongside the government, many organisations, charities, foundations, businesses, universities, and even individuals step forward to help students financially.

 Depending on your profile, you might receive a fully paid scholarship that funds your education entirely or a partial scholarship that covers part of your tuition.

 Based on where the money comes from scholarships can be put under the following categories:

 - UK Government scholarships

 The UK offers financial assistance for international students through many scholarships, and bursaries.
 Visit UKSICA’s webpage on scholarships to learn more about UK government student support.